-But the other thing, part of that, Marty, was working here gave me opportunity not only to do that, but to go through Leadership Tulsa.
-I was encouraged to do that, go through Leadership Oklahoma, go through Leadership USA, go through Leadership for the 21st Century through Harvard University.
+The other thing, part of that, Marty, was working here gave me opportunity not only to do that, but to go through Leadership Tulsa.
+I was encouraged to do that, go through Leadership Oklahoma, go through Leadership USA, go through Leadership for the 21st Century at Harvard University.
 That's pretty unique that I had that opportunity because I worked for the University of Oklahoma, and I was able to do that.
-The fact that I also, with Dr. C.S.
-Lewis Jr. have travelled around the world a couple of times, have been all over India, and in Nepal, all over Africa, and South America.
+The fact that I also, with Dr. Lewis have travelled around the world a couple of times, have been all over India, have been all over Nepal, been all over South Africa, been all over South America.
+Most country boys from Oklahoma don't do those things.
+And going from showing a heifer in a county fair to sitting down with the head of the Nepal government, talking to him about his country, kind of wide range in there, Marty.
 So, I've been extremely fortunate.
 I've been blessed.
 My wife and I have four sons.
 We have twelve grandkids now, so I've been very fortunate.
-But the University of Oklahoma has given me that opportunity.
+But University of Oklahoma has given me that opportunity.